MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema/element-logo.md

 ---
-description: A path to a file that contains an image.
+description: A path to a file that contains an image (Windows 8, child of Properties).
 Search.Product: eADQiWindows 10XVcnh
 title: Logo (Windows 8 package schema, child of Properties) ms.assetid: 612973f1-2251-46e7-9923-adec93f0683e